 Economist Impact works with leading corporations, foundations, NGOs and governments with a focus on sustainability, health and new globalisation.
 We combine bespoke policy research and insights from experts to influence and activate change in the world.
 Independent, rigorous analysis is integral to all our work; it’s why leading organisations partner with us and why we have a track-record of innovation and excellence.

 "Economist Impact leads with credibility, with five R's characterising the brand - rigour, reliability, research, reach and real-world topics."

 The United Nations asked Economist Impact to open their “SDG moment” conference to analyse progress and identify opportunities for improvement.

-Our newly launched platform, The Sustainability Project spotlights and advances solutions.
+The Sustainability Project spotlights and advances solutions.
 By using our ability to drive the conversation, we engage global stakeholders with the power to deliver real change.